A Welcome of Dubious Sincerity

 Advice From A Maid

 "Ah, your first week within these hallowed, hopeless walls?
-Then heed my words well, dear fledgling, for the Pattern is cruel, and fate adores irony.
-Trust nothing—except that everything here seeks either your ruin, your heart, or your recipe for soup.
+Then heed me well, fledgling, for the Pattern is cruel and fate adores irony.
+Trust nothing — save that everything here wants your ruin, your heart, or your recipe for soup.
 The Maids?
-Yes, they bite.
+Yes, we bite.
 The furniture shifts when unobserved.
-And should your room begin to move of its own accord, do not scream—compose yourself into a tableau of tragic elegance and become the décor.
+And should your room begin to wander, do not scream — compose yourself into a tableau of tragic elegance and become the décor.
 You must suffer beautifully, or not at all."

 Carmella Ravenshroud